websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/default-roles-reference.md

 <!-- commented out section as per LRDOCS-8188
 ## Account Roles

-**Account Member:** The Account Member Role grants basic privileges within a Account, such as permission to visit the Account's private pages.
+**Account Member:** The Account Member Role grants basic privileges within a Account, such as permission to visit the Account's pages.

 **Account Administrator:** Account Administrators are super users of their account.
 They have permissions to manage *almost* all aspects of a Account including Account content, Account memberships, and Account settings.
 Account Administrators cannot delete the membership of or remove Roles from other Account Administrators or Account Owners.
 They also *cannot* assign other Users as Account Administrators or Account Owners.
 -->